BUEB Main page

 Application to Change Programme/Special Programme/Specialisation/Delivery Mode/Language of Programme

 • If you wish to change the above aspects of your training, you must submit a request to this end by the deadline specified in the University’s Requirement System for Students.
-The deadlines are 25th August for the autumn semester and 25th January for the spring semester.

 Requests concerning exams